-The Helmholtz coils are two separate coils facing each other like described in the scheme below.
+Helmholtz coils are a pair of coils facing each other as shown in the scheme below.

-This combination can generate a magnetic field between the two coils that is uniform on one axis.
-Here is a spatial representation of this magnetic field on a plane orthogonal to the coils.
+This combination can generate a magnetic field between the two coils that is almost uniform on one axis.
+This is a spatial representation of this magnetic field on a plane orthogonal to the coils.

 By building a device like this, it is possible to generate a magnetic field with a control on the norm and direction using the current.
 Thus we can:

-- Integrate those two in a CubeSat model to test our filtering and positioning algorithms
+- Integrate those two subsystems in a CubeSat model to test our filtering and positioning algorithms (Kalman, B-dot, etc.),

-- Build a visual representation of the CubeSat progress.
+- Build a visual representation of the CubeSat's progress.

 These were our design specifications: